asnaeb/esbuild-css-modules-plugin/README.md

 # esbuild CSS Modules Plugin

 This plugin has been made because none of the actual css-modules plugins allow to work with Server-Side-Rendering and the ones that do, are outdated.
-In this initial iteration, it works in two ways:
+In this initial iteration, it can:

-1. For use with `bundle: true`: Bundles css class names into the `js` bundles and output a single `.css` file containing all the css from `*.module.css`'s with correct identifiers.
+1. With `bundle: true`: Bundle css hashed class names into entrypoints bundles and outputs a single `.css` file containing all the css from `*.module.css`'s with correct identifiers.
 Ideal for client side stuff where you want to bundle everything.
-2. For use with `bundle: false`: Creates `*.module.js` files in place of `*.module.css` and updates `import` or `require` statements accordingly.
+2. With `bundle: false`: Create `*.module.js` files in place of `*.module.css` and updates `import` or `require` statements accordingly in output files.
 Ideal for SSR where you want to output the html with the correct class names.
-The `.css` bundle can still be emitted.
+A `.css` bundle can still be emitted.

 # Usage
+**Example 1** - **Client Side Bundles**

-Use case 1 - Bundle `js` files and create a single `bundle.css` file as well.
+Bundle `js` files and create a single `bundle.css` file as well at the desired location.
 ```javascript
 esbuild.build({
     entryPoints: ['src/index.tsx'],